kensiprell/grails-atmosphere-meteor/README.md

 [Atmosphere Wiki](https://github.com/Atmosphere/atmosphere/wiki)

+The plugin has been tested on Grails versions 2.0.0 through 2.2.2.
+I use the [grails-atmosphere-meteor-sample](https://github.com/kensiprell/grails-atmosphere-meteor-sample) application and [grails-plugin-test-script](https://github.com/kensiprell/grails-plugin-test-script) for testing.

 If you have a question, problem, suggestion, or want to report a bug, please submit an [issue](https://github.com/kensiprell/grails-atmosphere-meteor/issues?state=open).
 I will reply as soon as I can.

 [Planned Changes](https://github.com/kensiprell/grails-atmosphere-meteor/wiki/Planned-Changes)